For up to date information about bad weather affecting roads in Somerset, please visit the Travel Somerset website.

 What we can do

-- Undertake precautionary salting on the pre-salting network when there is a risk of ice or snow
+Precautionary salting (on the pre-salting network) when there is a risk of ice or snow

-- Clear the routes of snow accumulation in priority order
+Clear routes of snow accumulation in priority order

 What we can't do